Design and Build Quality

 C. Battery Life

-The HTC 7 Mozart is equipped with a 1,300 mAh battery, which, while not particularly large, is sufficient for a device of this size and power.
-With moderate use, including browsing, social media, and occasional gaming or media consumption, the phone can last a full day on a single charge.
+The HTC 7 Mozart comes with a 1,300 mAh battery, it’s not huge, but it’s enough for the device size and its typical power draw.
+On moderate use—browsing, social media, and occasional gaming or media— it can stretch to a full day on one charge.

 Camera